KryptXBSA/SocialBlock/README.md

 # SocialBlock

-⚠️ This Project ~~is sill in active development~~, and it's not ready for production.
+⚠️ ~~This Project is sill in active development~~, and it's not ready for production.

+This project is no longer being actively developed, but may be updated in the future.

 **Social Block is a web3-based Decentralized social media built with anchor-framework, Features:**